GazzaJ/CI-MS3-W3Recipes/README.md

 In order to prevent unwanted editing or deletions of user's recipes, the website has been designed with a basic level of security.
 Thus, to access the full functionality users are required to Sign-up to the App, which provides access to the CRUD functionality.
  - User interactions are tracked and managed through the use of a *"Session Cookie"*
  - Uploads are unlimited, however users can only edit and delete their own previously uploaded recipes
- - Users can elect to provide additional basic information about themselves and to subscribe or not
+ - Users can elect to provide additional basic information about themselves and to choose whether to subscribe or not

 ##### Functional Requirements
 App functionality is provided through a simple and intuitive, mobile responsive navbar.
 The navbar menu options increases once a user registers or logs into the website, increasing potential functionality.